andrew36999/AIDungeon_Exporter/README.md

 4. Detect your login and capture your session
 5. Present a menu with export options

-## ⚠️ This Is NOT Malware - Why Chrome Login Is Required

-**AI Dungeon does not provide a public API for exporting your data.** The only way to access your adventures is through your logged-in browser session.

-Here's exactly what happens:

-1. **Chrome opens with a debugging flag** - This is a standard Chrome feature (`--remote-debugging-port`) used by developers, testing tools, and browser extensions worldwide.

-2. **You log into AI Dungeon normally** - Your credentials go directly to AI Dungeon's servers, exactly like when you use Chrome manually.
-This script never sees your password.

-3. **The script reads your session token** - After you log in, AI Dungeon stores a session token in your browser's localStorage.
-This is the same token your browser uses to prove you're logged in.
-The script reads this token to make API requests on your behalf.

-4. **All requests go to AI Dungeon's official API** - The script talks directly to `api.aidungeon.com`.
-Nothing is sent anywhere else.

-**Why this approach?**
-- AI Dungeon doesn't offer a data export feature
-- There's no public API documentation
-- This method replicates exactly what your browser does when you play

-**The script is open source** - You can read the entire code yourself.
-There are no hidden network calls, no data collection, no external servers.

 ## Menu Options

 | Option | Description |